Jeremiah-Sakuda/SimpleTaskManager/README.md

 ===== Task Manager =====

-Add Task
+0. Add Task
-View Tasks
+1. View Tasks
-Delete Task
+2. Delete Task
-Mark Task Complete
+3. Mark Task Complete
-Save Tasks
+4. Save Tasks
-Exit Enter your choice:
+5. Exit
-vbnet
+Enter your choice:

 You can interact with the menu by typing the corresponding number for each option.